-Abbreviation / Acronym: Description: Method A method, procedure, function, or subroutine that is called/invoked.
-Parameters input, output, or input/output arguments of a method or an event Remote Procedure Call (RPC) A method call from one ECU to another that is transmitted using messages Request a message of the client to the server invoking a method Response a message of the server to the client transporting results of a method invocation Request/Response communication a RPC that consists of request and response Event A uni-directional data transmission that is only invoked on changes or cyclically and is sent from the producer of data to the consumers.
+Abbreviation / Acronym: Description: Byte Order Mark.
+Method A method, procedure, function, or subroutine that is called/in-voked.
+Parameters input, output, or input/output arguments of a method or an event Remote Procedure Call (RPC) A method call from one ECU to another that is transmitted using messages Request a message of the client to the server invoking a method Response a message of the server to the client transporting results of a method invocation Request/Response communica- tion a RPC that consists of request and response Event A uni-directional data transmission that is only invoked on changes or cyclically and is sent from the producer of data to the consumers.
 Field A field does represent a status and thus has an valid value at all times on which getter, setter and notifier act upon.
 Notification Event An event message of the notifier of a field.
 Getter A Request/Response call that allows read access to a field.
 Setter A Request/Response call that allows write access to a field.
 Notifier Sends out event message with a new value on change of the value of the field.
 Service A logical combination of zero or more methods, zero or more events, and zero or more fields.
-Service Interface the formal specification of the service including its meth events, and fields Eventgroup A logical grouping of events and notification events of fields inside a service in order to allow subscription Service Instance Implementation of a service, which can exist more than once in the vehicle and more than once on an ECU Server The ECU offering a service instance shall be called server context of this service instance.
+Service Interface the formal specification of the service including its methods, events, and fields Eventgroup A logical grouping of events and notification events of fields inside a service in order to allow subscription Service Instance Implementation of a service, which can exist more than once in the vehicle and more than once on an ECU Server The ECU offering a service instance shall be called server in the context of this service instance.
 Client The ECU using the service instance of a server shall be called client in the context of this service instance.
 Fire and Forget Requests without response message are called fire&forget.
-Union A data structure that dynamically assumes different data types.
+User Datagram Protocol , Union A data structure that dynamically assumes different data types. non-extensible (standard) struct A struct which is serialized without tags.
+At most, new members can be added in a compatible way at the end of the struct and optional members are not possible. extensible struct A struct which is serialized with tags.
+New members can be added in a compatible way at arbitrary positions and optional members are possible.